 Vel stared at his empty bowl, the morning's conversation echoing in his mind.
 Around him, the refugee camp stirred with life—mothers adjusting clothes, men stoking dying fires, whispered conversations floating on the breeze.

 A burning building wasn't just a prop in the background anymore; it was a family lost, history destroyed.
-A random NPC dead in the background was now a mother of a young girl.
+A child dead in the rubble was now a girl who'd smiled at him just days before.

 In his old world, he would have shrugged and said this was the cost of conflict, a foundation to keep stories moving.
 But no, in this world right now, every mistake was final.
 That moment when Mari almost lost her life to the Wulfang still haunted him—it could have been her.